 Appetizing apple ideas:

-· Add diced apples to your homemade meatloaf.
+- Add diced apples to your homemade turkey meatloaf.

-· Mix canned, low sodium tuna with chopped apples, celery and ¼ teaspoon or less Dijon mustard for a
+- Mix canned, low sodium tuna with chopped apples, celery and ¼ teaspoon or less Dijon mustard for a sandwich or salad.

-· Slice thin and layer apples with low sodium turkey, low fat, low sodium cheese and lettuce on a
+- Slice thin and layer apples with low sodium turkey, low fat, low-sodium cheese and lettuce on a whole wheat tortilla wrap.

-· Blend chopped apple, frozen banana, low fat, no added sugar vanilla yogurt and orange juice for a
+- Blend chopped apple, frozen banana, low fat, no added sugar vanilla yogurt and orange juice for a refreshing smoothie.

 - Stuff an apple (with core removed) with raisins, cinnamon and oats.
 Cover with foil and bake at 325 degrees F for 45-55 minutes.